The Ultimate Milkweed Plant Growing Guide

 - California: Mexican whorled (A. fascicularis); showy (A. speciosa); desert (A. erosa); California (A. californica); heartleaf (A. cordifolia); woolly (A. vestita); woolly pod (A. eriocarpa).

-How to Grow a Milkweed Plant
+When and How to Plant Milkweed

 The easiest way to grow milkweed is to start with plants instead of seeds.
 Tuck them into the ground in spring after the danger of frost has passed.
-Or in cold climates, plant seeds directly into the ground in autumn.

 How to Start Milkweed From Seeds Indoors